 Largemouth Bass

-Largemouth bass do not gain as much attention as their cousin the smallmouth bass but the South Fork Shenandoah harbors a very good largemouth population.
-Largemouth bass are most common in the slower, deeper pool habitat areas of the river.
-Any large pool, including the power pools created by the hydropower dams, contain fishable populations of largemouth bass.
-Good numbers of quality-size largemouths are available to anglers.
-Largemouth bass of up to seven pounds have been collected by biologists from the South Fork in recent years.
-Looking at a recent angler/creel survey conducted by the DWR, largemouth bass are being underutilized by anglers.
-If you are interested in largemouth bass, target your efforts near woody debris in the pools of the river.
-Most any offering of artificial or natural bait should entice a largemouth.
+Largemouth bass do not gain as much attention as their cousin the smallmouth bass, but the South Fork Shenandoah is home to a good largemouth population.
+Largemouth are common throughout the river within the natural and dammed pools.
+Good numbers of quality-size largemouth bass are available to anglers.
+Largemouth up to seven pounds have been sampled by biologists in recent years.
+One of the best locations to encounter largemouth is near woody debris that accumulates along the banks of the river.
+These areas provide cover and attract small sunfish the preferred prey of largemouth.

 Sunfish